harshv47/SIH-20-qual/README.md

 We also release a trained model with weights based on Long Short Term Memory(LSTM) Networks stored in the Trained_Model_and_Weights folder.

+Please cite the repo and mail about the same to (pradyumna.gupta22@gmail.com) if using for publication purposes.

 ### Contributors
 * [Harsh Vardhan](https://github.com/harshv47)